Nitrosamine impurities in medications: Guidance

 9. Skipping the risk assessment step (Step 1) and proceeding directly to confirmatory testing (Step 2)

-The risk assessment step (Step 1) is necessary to identify possible root causes and the scope of nitrosamine impurities that have the potential to be formed or introduced into the API or drug product.
+The risk assessment step (Step 1) is necessary to identify risk factors, possible root causes and the scope of nitrosamine impurities that have the potential to be formed or introduced into the API or drug product.
 If a risk of 1 or more nitrosamine impurities is identified, this knowledge is used to guide the development and validation of appropriate test methods required for the confirmatory testing stage (Step 2).

 This knowledge may also be useful for the establishment of a suitable control strategy and changes introduced to prevent the presence of nitrosamines.